Streampunk/arachnid/README.md

 Senders may cache every grain of a flow or may have a limited cache of, say, 10-30 grains.
 This is entirely configurable by use case.
 If a receiver happens to know the grain timestamps of a flow, it could start to make explicit requests for grains.
 It may get a cache hit or miss, depending on the size of the cache.
 The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, to this protocol supports a startup phase followed by requests for explicit grains.

 The receiver starts by making a number of concurrent relative get requests of the sender as it does not yet know the timestamps in the stream, for example with 4 threads the receiver requests grains `.../-3`, `.../-2`, `.../-1` and `.../0`.
-The receiver sets the `X-Arachnid-ThreadNumber`, `X-Arachnid-TotalConcurrent` and `X-Arachnid-ClientID` headers to inform the server that it would like a consistent set of timestamps across the responses.
+The receiver sets the `Arachnid-ThreadNumber`, `Arachnid-TotalConcurrent` and `Arachnid-ClientID` headers to inform the server that it would like a consistent set of timestamps across the responses.
 The server responds with grains relative to the last grain that was emitted with relative path `0` and explicit path of _t_.
-The value of _t_ is returned in the response to the request for path `.../0` in header `X-Arachnid-OriginTimeStamp`.
+The value of _t_ is returned in the response to the request for path `.../0` in header `Arachnid-OriginTimeStamp`.
 For request `.../-1` this header is _t_ - _d_ where _d_ is grain duration which is `40:080000000`, for `.../-2` it is _t_ - 2 * _d_ which is `40:040000000` etc..

-The responses also contain `X-Arachnid-NextByThread` headers indicating this next grain timestamp that should be requested on that thread.
-If the number of threads is _c_, request `.../0` has `X-Arachnid-NextByThread` set to _t_ + _c_ * _d_, which is `40:280000000`.
+The responses also contain `Arachnid-NextByThread` headers indicating this next grain timestamp that should be requested on that thread.
+If the number of threads is _c_, request `.../0` has `Arachnid-NextByThread` set to _t_ + _c_ * _d_, which is `40:280000000`.
 This is the server informing the client that - after fully completing its currrent - it should request the grain that has the given explicit timestamp, that the receiver should switch to making explicit requests.
 In this way, the grain rate of a stream may change mid flow.
 A server must reply with consistent information across all threads with the same client identifier for a period of 10 seconds from receiving the first request.

 To complete the example, here are the example request and response headers (with the first fairly complete):

 ```
 GET http://clips.newsroom.glasgow.spm.co.uk/flows/4223aa8d-9e3f-4a08-b0ba-863f26268b6f/-3 HTTP/1.1
 ...
-X-Arachnid-ThreadNumber: 0
+Arachnid-ThreadNumber: 0
-X-Arachnid-TotalConcurrent: 4
+Arachnid-TotalConcurrent: 4
-X-Arachnid-ClientID: transform7_inverness
+Arachnid-ClientID: transform7_inverness
 ...

 HTTP/1.1 200 OK
 ...
-X-Arachnid-ThreadNumber: 0
+Arachnid-ThreadNumber: 0
-X-Arachnid-TotalConcurrent: 4
+Arachnid-TotalConcurrent: 4
-X-Arachnid-OriginTimeStamp: 40:000000000
+Arachnid-OriginTimeStamp: 40:000000000
-X-Arachnid-SyncTimeStamp: 40:000000000
+Arachnid-SyncTimeStamp: 40:000000000
-X-Arachnid-Timecode: 10:00:00:00
+Arachnid-Timecode: 10:00:00:00
-X-Arachnid-FlowID: 4223aa8d-9e3f-4a08-b0ba-863f26268b6f
+Arachnid-FlowID: 4223aa8d-9e3f-4a08-b0ba-863f26268b6f
-X-Arachnod-SourceID: 26bb72a1-0112-495d-81ab-f5160ca69015
+Arachnod-SourceID: 26bb72a1-0112-495d-81ab-f5160ca69015
-X-Arachnid-NextByThread: 40:160000000
+Arachnid-NextByThread: 40:160000000
-X-Arachnid-GrainType: video
+Arachnid-GrainType: video
-X-Arachnid-FourCC: YUYP
+Arachnid-FourCC: YUYP
-X-Arachnid-GrainDuration: 1/25
+Arachnid-GrainDuration: 1/25
-Content-Type: video/raw; sampling=YCbCr-4:2:2; width=1920; height=1080; depth=10; colorimetry=BT709-2; interlace=1 sampling=YCbCr-4:2:2; width=1920; height=1080; depth=10; colorimetry=BT709-2; interlace=1
+Content-Type: video/raw; sampling=YCbCr-4:2:2; width=1920; height=1080; depth=10; colorimetry=BT709-2; interlace=1
 Content-Length: 5184000
 ...
 ```